 If you are on the SKYFLD Basic Plan, you can not upload Yield maps.
 Learn more about the benefits of the SKYFLD Pro Plan and unlock all features.

 Although a historic yield map will not match the future output of a field in every scenario, the historical high and low potential zones of your field will be relatively consistent.
 As such, Yield maps represent an excellent base on which you can create field specific management zones.
 With SKYFLD, you can easily upload your historical yield maps and use them to create application maps.

 How to upload yield maps?

-To upload a yield map, find a field in the application for which it was prepared.
+1. To upload a yield map, find a field in the application for which it was prepared.
 You can select it from the list or find it on the map.
-If you want to upload a map for a field that has not been created in SKYFLD®, first follow the steps from this article.
+If you want to upload a map for a field that has not been created in SKYFLD, first follow the steps from this article.

 Uploaded Yield Maps are displayed in the Other tab in Maps Section.
-Click on the chosen map to see the details and values distribution per zone.
+Click the map to see the details and values distribution per zone.
 You will see the total yield in kilograms and the average yield reflected in kg/ha.

 To learn how to use yield maps, read the next article.